-As we provide our diverse student body with a practical education — especially in the science, technology, engineering and math (STEM) courses that prepare them for careers in today’s job market — we continue to conduct research and engage with the world around us.
+The students we have educated and the scientific advancements we have shared have made life better for Texans and people around the world.
+As our College provides our diverse student body with a practical education — focusing on high-impact learning experiences and the science, technology, engineering, and math (STEM) courses that prepare them for careers in today’s job market — we continue to conduct research and engage with the world around us.
+Our faculty members and students are breeding crops that help conserve water, unlocking genetic mysteries to cure diseases, and improving the safety, healthfulness, and abundance of the world’s food supply.

 Gig em!